raptisj/30DaysOfRust/README.md

 # 30 Days of Rust

 I had an idea.
 I like code.
 I like learning.
 I like writing.
-So what I'm going to do is learn the Rust language and document the process.
+So what I'm going to do is learn some Rust language and document the process.

 From day 1 to 30.